-Some reflux sufferers say they take 3mg of melatonin before bed to help relieve their symptoms, such as heartburn.
-Let’s take a look at the theory behind why this may help.
+But some sufferers of gastro-oesophageal reflux disease (GORD/GERD) say they take 3mg of melatonin before bed to help relieve their symptoms, such as heartburn.

 Several studies have found that the hormone influences physiological functions of the digestive tract, including secretion, motility, digestion and absorption of nutrients.

-It has been suggested that melatonin “reduces the amount of stomach acid secreted” and can “help the lower oesophageal sphincter close properly” and prevent stomach contents from refluxing back up.
+Other studies have suggested that melatonin ‘reduces the amount of stomach acid secreted’ and can ‘help the lower oesophageal sphincter close properly’ and prevent stomach contents from refluxing back up.

-The 2006 paper ‘Nocturnal secretion of melatonin in patients with upper digestive tract disorders’, identified that in patients with gastro-oesophageal reflux disease (GORD/GERD), melatonin concentration was lower than in healthy people.
-The report suggested that melatonin “exerts beneficial influences on the upper digestive tract”.
+The 2006 paper ‘Nocturnal Secretion of Melatonin in Patients With Upper Digestive Tract Disorders’, identified that in patients with GERD, melatonin concentration was lower than in healthy people.
+The report also suggested that melatonin can ‘exert beneficial influences on the upper digestive tract’.

 It has also been suggested that the hormone protects against GERD by increasing blood flow and anti-inflammatory molecules in the oesophageal mucous, thus preventing significant oesophageal injury.

 In ‘The Potential Therapeutic Effect of Melatonin in Gastro-esophageal Reflux Disease’ study, researchers concluded that it could be used in the treatment of GERD either alone or in combination with omeprazole (proton pump inhibitors).